Michal2SAB/video-stream-stealer/README.md

 3. Run the program by double clicking run.bat.

 4. Once the program is finished and you received no errors, enjoy your brand new .mp4 video that you just stole from some website like a champ.
+Your video will be called "mp4video.mp4".

 5. Also delete everything inside the collection folder and delete tsvideo.ts (unless you wanna keep them for some reason)